lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

     The simulation is running well, but we would like to visualize the trajectories of the atoms.
-To do so, we need to dump the positions of the atoms in a file at a regular interval.
+To do so, we first need to print the positions of the atoms in a file at a regular interval.

 ..  container:: justify

-    Add the following command to the *input.lammps* file, in the *visualization* section of PART B:
+    Add the following command to the *input.lammps* file, in the *Visualization* section of *PART B*:

 ..  code-block:: lammps